MicrosoftDocs/edge-developer/microsoft-edge/f12-devtools-guide/console/error-and-status-codes.md

 HTTP503 | SERVICE UNAVAILABLE | The service is temporarily overloaded.
 HTTP504 | GATEWAY TIMEOUT | The request was timed out waiting for a gateway.
 HTTP505 | VERSION NOT SUPPORTED | The server does not support, or refuses to support, the HTTP protocol version that was used in the request message.
-HTTP506 | VARIANT ALSO NEGOTIATES | Transparent conent negotiation for the request resulted in circular references.
+HTTP506 | VARIANT ALSO NEGOTIATES | Transparent content negotiation for the request resulted in circular references.
 HTTP507 | INSUFFICIENT STORAGE | The server is unable to store the representation needed to complete the request.
-HTTP508 | LOOP DETECTED | The server detected an infinite lop while servicing the request.
+HTTP508 | LOOP DETECTED | The server detected an infinite loop while servicing the request.
 HTTP510 | NOT EXTENDED | Further extensions to the request are required for the server to fulfill it.
 HTTP511 | NETWORK AUTHENTICATION REQUIRED | The client must authenticate to gain network access.